Skip to content

 • Ensure the documentation is clear, concise, and follows the style guide.

-For live changes while working on documentation: Use Sphinx to automatically rebuild your documentation as you make changes:
+For live changes while working on documentation: Use MkDocs to serve the documentation locally with auto-reload:

 Run Tests